 Getting to CosmoCaixa in Barcelona isn’t hard at all.
 Walking is possible, but it will take quite a while, so I recommend riding public transportation.
 I personally took the L7 metro line from central Barcelona and got off at Avinguda Tibidabo, the final station.
 From there, it’s only a short walk up the hill to CosmoCaixa.
 Depending on where you’re coming from, you can also take bus 17, 22, 58, 73, 75, 60, or 196.
 Take a look at the helpful public transport map here.

 The museum opens at 10 am.
 I planned my visit to CosmoCaixa in the evening, since the museum only closes at 8 pm!
 The museum is closed on Mondays.
 The entrance fee for adults is only €4 and it was WELL worth the money.
 For comparison purposes: the entrance fee for the Park Guëll monumental zone is €8.
 Children under the age of 16 can visit for free.
 A visit to the planetarium only costs €2 extra.

 If you ever find yourself in Barcelona, I really recommend a visit to CosmoCaixa.
 The museum offers fun activities and interesting stories about science, but also incorporates elements you would otherwise find at zoos and aquariums.
-The place is perfect for kids (like me), but just as interesting for adults with a general interest in science and history.
+The place is perfect for kids (like me) and teenagers, but just as interesting for adults with a general interest in science and history.
 Besides, you’ll be able to tell your friends that you explored a rainforest in Barcelona.
 Now, that’s a conversation starter!